 It takes a lot of work but gives clear and direct context for where you sit in your particular market.
 Its often overlooked but is critical.

 By the time the Market Strategy & Planning manager gets to strategy creation, we have bought ourselves time to think, and thinking is what the MS&P role should be about.
 Constantly checking, and re-evaluating the current position, insight, and business trajectory.
 We have bought time for ourselves, as the process and planning are in place and just requires ongoing management, and we understand our environment and our place in it.

 So what does it all mean?
 Well wrapping everything we have learned up into a commercial strategy for the next 3 to 5 years, and launching this with the team, is the final step to get the business all pulling in the same direction.
 If this is landed effectively, and with simplicity at its heart, it can galvanise the functional strategies throughout the business.
 Furthermore, it can provide a clear road map for the years ahead.

 So, What Does It All Mean?

-The next time you get a nasty surprise in your business, or are struggling with your commercial or operational colleagues, or communication is poor, spare a thought for the MS&P opportunity.
+The next time you get a nasty surprise in your business, or are struggling with your commercial or operational colleagues, or communication is poor, spare a thought for the Market Strategy & Planning opportunity.
 The function makes life easier, keeps your customers happy, keeps you happy and drives growth and business financial improvements.
 Despite the fact it is a role that pays for itself many times over in the first year, it is still relatively unknown.
 It will undoubtedly be a critical success factor for the future as we recover from the impact of COVID-19 in the years ahead.

 You may have the best operational, financial and commercial teams in the world.
 However, if they are not aligned and communicating, the potential is wasted, and team spirit can disappear.